 When we landed, I made sure to turn off all my phone’s services.
 My parents hadn’t paid for overseas phone service, so to avoid extra charges, my phone went on a strict Wi-Fi-only diet.
 We collected ourselves and wandered slowly around the massive airport, unsure of where to go or what to do.
 We eventually found ourselves in front of the driver that EF had hired to ferry us to our hotel room.
 Both of us, although exhausted, sat with our faces plastered to the car windows as we watched London’s skyscrapers peel past us.

 The driver dropped us off at the hotel (after I had to go digging around in my suitcase for that damn money belt to tip this poor man), and we met our trip advisor, Nico Anatolitis.
 He took our bags, telling us the rooms weren’t ready yet, and we should go explore, but to be back by no later than 4:00 PM.
 We had about three hours to kill.

 A Review of the First Day(s)

 Even though we were in an English-speaking country, it was still hard to understand the locals through their accents.
-In highschool, I had watched a lot of BBC’s hits and thought I’d be prepared for the difference in accent.
+In high school, I had watched a lot of BBC’s hits and thought I’d be prepared for the difference in accent.
 TV had disappointed me.
 I might as well have been in China.
-I looked at everyone we met as if they had three heads.
+I looked at everyone we met as if they had three heads during the European tour.
 Dounia and I followed a pair of cousins from our program like flies to sticky-paper as we explored the Thames.
 All of us were clueless and exhausted as we flowed thoughtlessly around London, unaware of anything except how different it was.